-Through High Streets Heritage Action Zones (HSHAZ) designation, conservation-led regeneration will make the South Lowestoft and Kirkley a vibrant place to live, work and visit.
-The HSHAZ will champion the value of heritage within the high street, using that heritage for positive change to address the current decline facing the area.
-It will encourage sympathetic and sustainable improvements to the built environment, where communities have pride in place and are actively engaged in the area’s protection and presentation through a programme of events and training.
+The High Streets Heritage Action Zones (HSHAZ) champions the value of heritage within the high street, using heritage for positive change to address the current decline facing the area.
+It encourages sympathetic improvements to buildings and public spaces, and a programme of cultural activities and community engagement initiatives to encourage pride in place and ensure communities are actively engaged in the areas protection and presentation.

-The London Road boundary encompasses a significant portion of the South Lowestoft and Kirkley Conservation Area, in the character areas of the Harbour, London Road South and the Seafront.
+The London Road boundary encompasses a significant portion of the South Lowestoft and Kirkley Conservation Area, and includes the key commercial areas of London Road North, Station Square and London Road South, which contains several Grade II listed and locally listed buildings.
 The built heritage is predominantly 19th century Victorian architecture, much of it being developed under Morton Peto’s development of the town, as a Victorian pleasure resort.
-It includes the key commercial areas of London Road North, Station Square and London Road South, and contains several listed buildings including the Grade II* Royal Norfolk and Suffolk Yacht Club, the Grade II listed Post Office, National Westminster Bank, and Port House.

 The Conservation Grant Schemes have awarded over £400,000 of funding to secure repairs to historic shopfronts and reinstatement of lost architectural features to historic buildings within the HSHAZ boundary.
 The scheme has also attracted private investment into the area, with property owners also contributing to the cost of capital works.